In this post, I will show you how to build this adorable DIY Wooden Christmas Tree Shelf!

 Once the four posts and the four top frame pieces were cut, I glued and brad nailed two top pieces between two posts like shown.

-Then, I glued and nailed the other two top pieces between them.
-Now, MATHEMATICALLY, these top pieces should have been compound angle cuts on the end, but just mitering them 9 degrees is close enough, so there may be some small gaps, but nothing MAJOR.
+Now, MATHEMATICALLY, these top pieces should have been compound angle cuts on the end.
+Just mitering them 9 degrees is close enough.

 I’m just trying to keep this as simple as possible for you by minimizing the amount of compound angles 🙂 Sometimes “close enough” is okay.